samthebest/scala-build-files/README.md

 2. Move the example you want into where you keep your projects (optional: and delete the rest)
 3. (Suggested) Ensure Intellij is installed and has the Scala plugin installed, then click "File > open" and find the build file - double clicking on the build file should mean intellij magically downloads the dependencies and sets everything up.

-TODO Step by step tutorial with screen shots.
+TODO Step by step tutorial with screen shots and for multiple IDEs.

 # Structure